stefan-kolb/paasyard/README.md

 ## Installation
 1. Clone the repository
-2. Configure a `config/provider.cfg` with your provider credentials (see `config/provider.cfg.example` for aan example file)
+2. Configure a `config/provider.cfg` with your provider credentials (see `config/provider.cfg.example` for an example file)
 3. Build the Docker images and install the `yard` executable via `sudo make install`

 ## Usage